nixie1981/100-days-of-NLP/README.md

 # 100-days-of-NLP
-A repo for tracking my NLP studies
+A repo for tracking my NLP studies.
+Logs can be found here: